openvinotoolkit/openvino/docs/notebooks/photo-maker-with-output.rst

 .. parsed-literal::

-    2024-11-05 02:22:09.727876: I tensorflow/core/util/port.cc:110] oneDNN custom operations are on.
+    2024-11-22 02:03:50.933677: I tensorflow/core/util/port.cc:110] oneDNN custom operations are on.
 You may see slightly different numerical results due to floating-point round-off errors from different computation orders.
 To turn them off, set the environment variable `TF_ENABLE_ONEDNN_OPTS=0`.
-    2024-11-05 02:22:09.761823: I tensorflow/core/platform/cpu_feature_guard.cc:182] This TensorFlow binary is optimized to use available CPU instructions in performance-critical operations.
+    2024-11-22 02:03:50.958255: I tensorflow/core/platform/cpu_feature_guard.cc:182] This TensorFlow binary is optimized to use available CPU instructions in performance-critical operations.
     To enable the following instructions: AVX2 AVX512F AVX512_VNNI FMA, in other operations, rebuild TensorFlow with the appropriate compiler flags.
-    2024-11-05 02:22:10.482979: W tensorflow/compiler/tf2tensorrt/utils/py_utils.cc:38] TF-TRT Warning: Could not find TensorRT

 .. code:: ipython3